nwccpp/install_R/README.md

 ### How to Install R Studio
 ##### Installation Steps **it is very important to install it in order, first R, then R Studio**:
-1. Install R from the download [link] (https://cran.r-project.org/mirrors.html).
+1. Install R from the download [link](https://cran.r-project.org/mirrors.html).
 You can pick which one to choose, for example I chose the Duke Mirror <https://archive.linux.duke.edu/cran/>
-2. Install R Studio (free desktop version) **AFTER** you installed R, from the [link] (https://www.rstudio.com/products/rstudio/download/) <https://www.rstudio.com/products/rstudio/download/>.
+2. Install R Studio (free desktop version) **AFTER** you installed R, from the [link](https://www.rstudio.com/products/rstudio/download/) <https://www.rstudio.com/products/rstudio/download/>.
 You will only use R Studio but need to have both on your computer.

 ##### How to use R Studio
 ###### Installing Packages